 - Make it Easy for Guests to Recycle – Have a clearly marked bin at your party so guests can recycle their party waste, such as aluminum cans, glass bottles, cardboard, or plastic bottles.
 You could even compost leftover food!
 Remember, plastic cups, plates, and utensils are recyclable.
 Paper plates are not recyclable since food residue sticks to them.

 The Fourth of July is a day of celebration in the United Sates!
 But let’s also make it a day that is thinking forward to create a positive impact on Mother Earth for generations to come.
+Lets our do our part in having our Fourth of July made greener.
 Being kind to our world, recycling, and reducing waste is patriotic and honorable.

 What other ways can you think of to have a greener Fourth of July?